 The doll’s festival is celebrated annually on girl’s day, March 3rd.
 However, several tourist spots start showing their Japanese dolls, “hina”, from early to mid February.
 The Iwatsuki Dolls Festival in the dolls town, will start on February 23rd.
 Moreover, Saitama is home to the largest doll pyramid in the world.
 In Konosu you can see this aptly named “surprising dolls’ festival” pyramid display from the middle of February:

 Date: January to March

 Wintersweet, roubai in Japanese, is a tree that blooms in winter.
 You can usually start seeing and smelling the beautiful yellow bloom from early January, in some places even mid December.
-But prime viewing in Saitama is late January to early February.
+But prime viewing for many groves in Saitama is late January to early February.
 There are wintersweet in various areas of Saitama.
 However, the Wintersweet gardens in Nagatoro are probably the most famous.
-The wintersweet are in the Hodosan Wintersweet Garden, which is accessible by hike or by ropeway.
+Here are 9 other places to see wintersweet in Saitama:

 6.Ride through the Plum Blossoms